Job Opportunities

 The Open Door Clinic is a free health clinic for uninsured and under-insured adults in Addison County, Vermont who meet our financial eligibility guidelines.
 Our patients are our neighbors, friends, and family, keystone members of our community who work on and support local farms, restaurants, and small businesses.
 We serve special populations: Latin American migrant and immigrant workers who face profound language and cultural barriers, and seasonal agricultural and hospitality workers from the Caribbean.
 Seventy percent of current clinic staff speak Spanish.

-Summer 2025 Open Door Clinic Internships (Spanish/English)
+Open Door Clinic Internships (Spanish/English) for Middlebury College students

-A competitive, stipended summer internship opportunity to work with Open Door Clinic is available to Middlebury College students through the Center for Community Engagement Shepherd Addison County Privilege and Poverty (P&P) Program.
-Apply via the CCE, here, by Friday, February 21st, 2025.
-Those interested in working with Open Door Clinic can learn more about what a summer internship with ODC would be like, below.
+Currently, one or two competitive, stipended summer internship opportunities to work with Open Door Clinic are available to Middlebury College students through the Center for Community Engagement Shepherd Addison County Privilege and Poverty (P&P) Program.
+Apply via the CCE, here.
+The 2025 deadline was Friday, February 21st.

-Job description
+Job Description:

 Open Door Clinic is small but mighty, serving over 1,300 unique patients last year.
 As ODC’s paid staff time adds up to only 6 FTE (full time equivalents), the intern will have the rewarding opportunity to be an integral member of ODC’s team, gaining hands-on experience in varied aspects of the daily operations of a small, free, non-profit health clinic.